-With the anti-lock brake system, the light(s) will come on when you start your engine and may stay on for several seconds.
+With the anti-lock brake system, the light(s) will come on when your engine is started and may stay on for several seconds.
 That's normal.

 If the light stays on, turn the ignition to OFF.
 Or, if the light comes on when you're driving, stop as soon as possible and turn the ignition off.
 Then start the engine again to reset the system.
 If the light still stays on, or comes on again while you're driving, your vehicle needs service.
 If the regular brake system warning light isn't on, you still have brakes, but you don't have anti-lock brakes.
 If the regular brake system warning light is also on, you don't have anti-lock brakes and there's a problem with your regular brakes.
-See "Brake System Warning Light" earlier in this section.
+See Brake System Warning Light on page 3-35 earlier in this section.

-The anti-lock brake system warning light should come on briefly when you turn the ignition key to RUN.
+The anti-lock brake system warning light will come on briefly when you turn the ignition key to ON.
+This is normal.
 If the light doesn't come on then, have it fixed so it will be ready to warn you if there is a problem.

-Traction Control System Warning Light
+Traction Control System (TCS) Warning Light